Semantic-Org/Semantic-UI-Docs/README.md

         ...
         ...

+If you haven't run `npm install` in your `./SemanticUI` folder yet, do that now.
 Next, run the commands to build the docs:

 ```
 # "ui" can be any folder that contains the SUI build files